 As the Community Centre has a floor area of >500m2 we have applied the requirements for Places of Public Assembly (s8.3.11).
-Therefore, the minimum APZ was subsequently determined from Table A1.12.1 of PBP to achieve a maximum radiant heat exposure of 10kW/m2.
+Therefore, the minimum APZs were subsequently determined from Table A1.12.1 of PBP to achieve a maximum radiant heat exposure of 10kW/m.